 - Be sure to replace your transmission fluid on schedule in order to extend the life of your car.
 Without proper fluid, transmission gears can grind against each other, flooding the fluid lines with tiny pieces of metal and destroying the gears themselves.
 Additionally, transmission fluid contains detergents and other additives to protect the transmission.
 These additives become depleted over time, meaning that old fluid doesn’t protect as well as new fluid.

-By checking your fluid levels and keeping your eyes open for leaks or other problems, you ensure that All County Auto Repair & Fluid can address and fix your problem as quickly as possible.
+By checking your fluid levels and keeping your eyes open for leaks or other problems, you ensure that All County Auto Repair & Tire can address and fix your problem as quickly as possible.
 Knowing the basics is an essential part of owning a car, so be sure to check for issues on a regular basis!

 Signs that it’s time for a clutch repair

 With standard transmissions, many of the problems stem from the clutch, the mechanism that allows the car to switch gears.
 Clutch repair is typically much cheaper than a full transmission rebuild or automatic transmission clutch repair, and leaving even minor clutch repair problems unresolved can cause the need for a far more expensive clutch repair service down the line.
 A simple clutch inspection by All County Auto Repair & Tire oftentimes lets you what is wrong and what can be done to fix it.
 In general, there are five common signs that a clutch is malfunctioning:

 - Slipping clutch - Your clutch may be slipping if your vehicle has issues maintaining speed and power while accelerating quickly or climbing hills, or if there is a sudden increase in RPMs without any increase in momentum.
 A slipping clutch will have trouble engaging or disengaging the gears and needs to be diagnosed immediately to prevent further damage.